TheAldriguzDev/Discord-webhooks/README.md

 ### In this repo you will find a simple discord webhook logger written in nodejs using axios and chalk.

-To use this code i suggest you to **import** the Discord.js or the Queue.js module and use them when you actually need them.
+To use this code i suggest you to **import** the Discord.js or the Queue.js module and use them when you actually need them. <br>
 Make sure to **do not import** both.
 Just choose one.

 ### Test files